18 Jul Durga Puja 2020: What to expect?

 Coronavirus notwithstanding, ‘mal mash’ notwithstanding, Durga Puja will be celebrated in 2020!
-Ma Durga will arrive, in all her splendour and with her four children in tow.
+Ma Durga will arrive, in all her splendor and with her four children in tow.
 Here is her schedule:

 Durga Puja 2020